HeyaIe/UnrealEngineLiveProject/README.md

 ## Project Overview
 This project was meant to be a learning experience for using the Unreal game engine.
 It involves working in an Agile/Scrum environment, and I was tasked to implement a variety of features for a game.

+This game involves controlling a character in a sandbox environment, filled with obstacles.
+The objective is to pick up all collectibles and reaching the end goal in the shortest amount of time.

 ### Notable Roadblocks

 **Coins & Gems UI**